espruino/EspruinoDocs/tutorials/Bangle.js Fast Load.md

 Or if your app used the [`widget_utils.js`](/Bangle.js+Hideable+Widgets) module to hide widgets (or make them swipeable) it must use `.show()` to show them again.

+Libraries also stay in memory once used, but this is not a problem.
+For instance if your clock uses `require("locale")` that library will stay in RAM but will not cause any problems.
+See `Other Sources of Memory Use` below for more info.

 ## Bangle.js state

 You may also have configured something in Bangle.js - for example:

-* Turning hardware on (like the heart rate monitor)
+* Turning hardware on (like the heart rate monitor with `Bangle.setHRMPower(...)`)
 * Setting the Theme to something other than the system theme

-And you'll have to reset these to what they were when your app was loaded.
+And you'll need to reset these to what they were when your app was loaded to avoid unexpected behaviour.

 ## Changes to global variables

-Your app might also have added to a global variable.
+Your app might also have added a field to a global variable.
 For example if your clock face uses a custom font, it may have code like this:

 ```JS